epibook/epibook.github.io/_posts/2014-04-01-why-we-wrote-epi.md

 ## Our friends

-### Our passion
+### Our real passion

-Our love of programming
+Our deep love of programming

 ## Quality

-Best practices
+Best practices around things